Arsh1213/getting_started_with_javascript/Chapters/4_your_first_javascript_program.md

   - Some generic programming best practices
   - Variables
   - Memory locations, maniplation and management
   - Data Types - general as well as in context of JavaScript
+  - Functions
   - Utility of comments, and how comments are given in JavaScript
   - Console mode of the interpreter